Dog Walker Resume Examples

 - Years of experience with dogs or other animals.

-- Clear communication skills with pet owners.
+- Clear written and verbal communication with pet owners.

 Common Mistakes to Avoid

-Do
+Do this

 - Avoid generic phrases unrelated to dog walking.